lrgresearch/gpaw-tools/README.md

     gpaw -P <core_number> python optimize_kpoints.py
     gpaw -P <core_number> python optimize_kptsdensity.py
     gpaw -P <core_number> python optimize_latticeparam.py

+`optimize_latticeparam.py` can perform simultaneous calculation for lattice parameters a and c.
+And can also draw 3D contour graph for Energy versus lattice parameters (a and c).

 ### benchmarks/
 GPAW has many test scripts for many cases.
 However, new users may need something easy to run and compare.
 Some very easy single file test scripts will be listed [here](https://github.com/lrgresearch/gpaw-tools/tree/main/benchmarks) with some hardware benchmark information.
 Your timings are always welcomed.